tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/环境安装与配置/Python 安装与配置_intl_en.md

 ## Using an Installation Package

 ### 1. Download a package
-Go to [Python](https://www.python.org/downloads/) to download an installation package according to your OS.
+Go to the [Python website](https://www.python.org/downloads/) to download an installation package according to your OS.

 >!
 Python has dropped support for Python 2 since January 1, 2020.
 Therefore, you are advised to install Python 3.